HL7/davinci-epdx/source/pages/2-7_PDex_Data_Payloads.md

 The PDex IG defines four types of data payload:

-1. Member Clinical and Claims-derived History
+1. Member Clinical and Claims-derived History.
+Referred to in this IG as the "Member Health History"
 2. Healthcare Network Directory
 3. Pharmacy Network Directory
 4. Medication Formulary